 - 1/2 bag baby spinach and baby kale mix

 - 1 bunch watercress, washed and drained (about 60g)

 - 2 Tbsp grated Parmesan or nutritional yeast (if you prefer vegan version)

 - toasted and chopped pistachios

 - watercress leaves

 - Heat 1 tbsp olive oil in a heavy bottom stainless steel saute pan (my fav kind of the pan for risotto), then gently cook leek until translucent.
 Add washed and dried buckwheat and cook about one minute.
 Add a splash of white wine.
-I added apple brandy – Calvados, I love so much its apple aroma that perfectly fit for this risotto recipe. Сook until the alcohol is evaporated.
+I added apple brandy – Calvados, I love so much its apple aroma that perfectly fits for this risotto recipe. Сook until the alcohol has evaporated.

 - Add the cup of boiling stock (I use vegetable or chicken stock).
-Mix well and cook at a low temperature till all liquid is almost absorbed.
+Mix well and cook at a medium heat till all liquid is almost absorbed.
 Add another one cup of stock and repeat 3-4 times until buckwheat will be ready.
 When you get close to the end of the estimated cooking time, taste the buckwheat.
 If it is ready, it should have a nice al dente bite.
 If it is undercooked, it will have a stiff center.
 A good risotto should have an almost soupy consistency and be served in a shallow bowl.
 Always make sure you added enough stock.

 - Stir in the risotto spinach/kale mix and a dollop of watercress pesto.
 Serve risotto immediately, topped with chopped pistachios and garnished with watercress leaves.
 Do not let it sit for too long, as it will continue to absorb the liquid and get a bit clumpier.
 Enjoy!